Phantas0s/devdash-doc/content/getting-started/examples/_index.md

 ## Google Search Console

 The Google Search Console service in action!
-If you want a [complete reference of its widget and configuration, click here](/reference/google-search-console/).
+If you want a [complete reference of its widget and configuration, click here](/reference/services/google-search-console/).

-You can see as well some display options for the project title as well (`title_options`).

 {{%expand "Show me the config!" %}}
 ```YAML